 Women's football: The first conference for women's national team coaches was held in December 2009 and the second edition was held in Nyon in December 2013.

 Every second year, UEFA runs a specific and practical course for coach educators and a UEFA workshop for coach education is held every two years.
-The latest was in Budapest in October 2013.
+The latest was in Bratislava in October 2015.

 UEFA also caters for the needs of specialist coaching areas with new courses for goalkeeping coaches, fitness coaches and futsal coaches being rolled out in 2013.
-These dedicated courses compliment UEFA's other activities, such as the UEFA Study Group Scheme, a Europe-wide exchange of best practices in the areas of coach education, women's football, grassroots football and elite youth football.
+These dedicated courses compliment UEFA's other activities, such as the UEFA Study Group Scheme, a Europe-wide exchange of best practices in the areas of coach education, women's football and grassroots football.
 Approximately 1,700 technicians benefit from this scheme every year.

 The UEFA Coaching Convention

 In 1997, European football's governing body established the UEFA Convention on the Mutual Recognition of Coaching Qualifications.
 Its objective was to protect the coaching profession and prepare the way for the free movement of qualified coaches within Europe in accordance with European law, while improving coaching standards at all levels.

 By December 2008, all of UEFA's member associations had signed up to the convention, and all are now members at various levels.
 In 2015, an updated convention – thanks to which some 200,000 coaches across Europe have a UEFA-endorsed coaching qualification – has been issued to meet current requirements and reflect developments within coaching and coach education at UEFA and across Europe.

 This official UEFA publication features the thoughts of leading coaches, as well as reflections on coaching trends across Europe.